 BONUS: The game also needs objective markers.
 I made my own, in the same fashion that the boards.
 I will be needing five for now, as you only need more for three players games (unlikely for the moment).

-But how do these boards look when together?
+But what do these boards look like when together?

 |Extra pic for no reason|